QED1224/Toontown-Resources/README.md

 # Notes <a name="ttr"></a>

--The GlobalRarityDialBase value for fishing was lowered as part of the February 1st, 2015 update.
+- The GlobalRarityDialBase value for fishing was lowered as part of the February 1st, 2015 update.
 It decreased from 4.3 to between 3.5-3.8.

--On the May 10th, 2016 update, several modifications were made to certain SOS cards.
+- On the May 10th, 2016 update, several modifications were made to certain SOS cards.

   * Toon-up SOS:
     * Daffy Don now uses Bamboo Cane, instead of Juggling Cubes.
     * Madame Chuckle now uses Bamboo Cane, instead of Juggling Cubes.

   * Trap SOS:
     * Clerk Will now uses Quicksand, instead of Trapdoor.
     * Clerk Penny now uses Quicksand, instead of Trapdoor.

   * Lure SOS:
     * Stinky Ned now uses Big Magnet, and lures the cogs for up to a maximum of 3 rounds.
     * Nancy Gas is now a 4 star card, otherwise remaining unchanged.
     * Lil Oldman now uses Presentation, and lures the cogs for up to a maximum of 15 rounds.

   * Sound SOS:
     * Barbara Seville now uses Elephant Trunk, instead of Foghorn.
     * Sid Sonata now uses Elephant Trunk, instead of Foghorn.

   * Drop SOS:
     * Clumsy Ned now uses Big Weight, instead of Grand Piano.
     * Franz Neckvein now uses Safe, instead of Grand Piano.

   * Toons Hit SOS:
     * Soggy Bottom is now a 3 star card, otherwise remaining unchanged.
     * Soggy Nell now guarantees that all toon attacks hit for 2 rounds.
     * Sticky Lou is now a 5 star card, and guarantees that all toon attacks hit for 3 rounds.

   * Cogs Miss SOS:
     * Flim Flam is now a 3 star card, otherwise remaining unchanged.
     * Mr. Freeze now guarantees that all cog attacks miss for 2 rounds.
     * Julius Wheezer is now a 5 star card, and guarantees that all cog attacks miss for 3 rounds.

   * Two SOS cards have been added to the game:
     * Rocky, a 5 star Throw SOS card.
 This SOS Toon uses a Wedding Cake, and deals 132 damage to all cogs.
     * Loopy Loopengloop, a 5 star Squirt SOS card.
 This SOS Toon uses a Geyser, and deals 115 damage to all cogs.
     * These two cards do not receive Lure knockback bonus damage.

--On the May 16th, 2017 update, the C.E.O. now attacks in a randomly scheduled order.
+- On the May 16th, 2017 update, the C.E.O. now attacks in a randomly scheduled order.
 Instead of using the process listed in C.E.O. #1, the C.E.O. creates a randomly scheduled list of attacks, which it will then exhaust before creating a new list.
 No change has been made to how the C.E.O. decides which toon to attack.

+- On July 20, 2018, the "attack mismatch" [bug was reportedly fixed](https://toontownrewritten.fandom.com/wiki/Release_Notes_(2018)#July_20.2C_2018_.5Bttr-live-v2.2.0.5D).

 # Credits <a name="credit"></a>